invisiblejourney/invisiblejourney.github.io/_posts/2016-04-17-finding-titles.markdown

 - "find the yellow dog"
 - ...

 Any advices?
-Well, longer title obviously bumps the combination number to 27 billion.
-So, three-word title is much likely to have a conflict, although it may not sound as appealing as two-word titles.
+Well, longer title obviously bumps the combination number.
+For example, combination of three-word title from the same 3,000 is 27 billion.
+So, three-word title is much less likely to have a conflict, although it may not sound as appealing as two-word titles.